 What’s ORCHA and why does it matter?

 A world leader in the evaluation of health apps, ORCHA helps governments and health and social care organizations choose and deliver health apps that will safely make the biggest impact in terms of improving outcomes by increasing uptake and self-management.

-One of the most important services they offer is conducting reviews—one they currently provide to the UK’s NHS Digital, the organisation responsible for standardising, collecting and publishing data and information from across the health and social care system in England.
+One of the most important services they offer is conducting reviews—one they currently provide to the UK’s NHS Digital, the organization responsible for standardizing, collecting and publishing data and information from across the health and social care system in England.

 By carefully evaluating apps on functions and features like alerts and notifications, social support, wellbeing tracking, goal setting and gamification as well as crucial factors for obtaining users’ (and providers’) trust such as an app’s performance in data and security, evidence base and user experience, ORCHA provides a more complete picture of exactly what an app has to offer as well as how, why and to whom it’s useful.

 ORCHA’s stringent reviews also serve as an important tool for narrowing down options—only 15% of reviewed apps meet their minimum standards.

 So we’re really happy to announce Foundations’ very successful evaluation by ORCHA.
 Not only did we meet the minimum standards (based on 260 criteria), we got 100% in the category of clinical assurance and an overall score of 88%, which puts us among the highest-ranked applications in our category, "Stress & Anxiety".